piyushy1/VidCEP/README.md

 ### Reference
 Please cite the paper if you are using any part of this work:

 [Preprint Version]https://www.researchgate.net/publication/333703842_VidCEP-Complex_Event_Processing_Framework_to_Detect_Spatiotemporal_Event_Patterns_in_Video_Streams

+### Contact
+In case of any queries or issue please connect with me at piyush.yadav@insight-centre.org